Teeth Discoloration: What You Need to Know

 • Dental trauma: Trauma to the teeth, such as a fall or a blow to the mouth, can cause internal bleeding or death of the tooth.
 This can lead to the deposition of substances like blood pigments or breakdown products within the tooth structure, resulting in a gray or blue-gray discoloration.

-Black Discoloration:
+Black Discoloration

 • Amalgam fillings: Silver amalgam fillings contain a mixture of metals, including silver, tin, copper, and mercury.
 Over time, these fillings can cause localized darkening of the tooth structure surrounding the filling, resulting in black discoloration.